 In this podcast from the National Center for Learning Disabilities, Candace Cortiella interviews two experts about high school diploma options and their implications for students with learning disabilities (LD).
-Her guests are Laura Kaloi, public policy director for the National Center for Learning Disabilities, and Dr. Martha Thurlow, director of the National Center on Educational Outcomes.
+Her guests are Laura Kaloi, public policy advisor for the National Center for Learning Disabilities, and Dr. Martha Thurlow, director of the National Center on Educational Outcomes.

 Candace Cortiella: Laura, we know that the number of students with learning disabilities (LD) who are leaving high schools with a regular diploma is far too low.
 Exactly what is their graduation rate, and how does it compare to the national rate?

 Laura Kaloi: According to the data released by the U.S. Department of Education this June, the nation’s graduation rate in 2007 and 2008 was 75 percent.
 That rate varies dramatically across states and ethnic groups.
 The rate is just 51 percent in Nevada and as high as 90 percent in Wisconsin.
 The graduation rate is highest for Asian/Pacific Island students at 91 percent and lowest for black students at 61 percent.
-White students graduate at the rate of 81 percent, and Hispanics at a rate of 63 percent — just slightly better than black students.
+White students graduate at the rate of 81 percent, and Hispanics at a rate of 63 percent—just slightly better than black students.

 For students with LD the graduation rate is just 61 percent, which is an improvement over the past decade but is still far too low.
 Most students who don’t graduate with the regular diploma are dropouts and, in fact, in 2007, there was one dropout for every three students with learning disabilities who graduated.